RockLib/RockLib.Messaging/docs/NamedPipes.md

 // MessagingScenarioFactory uses the above JSON configuration to create a NamedPipeSender:
 ISender sender = MessagingScenarioFactory.CreateSender("commands");

-// NamedPipeSender can also be instantiated directly:
-// ISender sender = new NamedPipeSender("commands", "my-pipe-name");

 // Use the sender (for good, not evil): sender.Send("DROP DATABASE Production;");